michilanau/jwt-authentication/README.md

 - /login
 - /register

-`/health-check` is the only endpoint that requires token authentication to be accesible.
+`/health-check` is the only endpoint that requires token authentication to be accessible.

 `/login` and `/register` will respond the token.